mfrtn/ubuntu-scripts/README.md

 - Create a new user without interactive profile questions
 - Set user password
 - Add user to sudo group
-- Add SSH public key to new user
+- Add multiple SSH public keys for the new user
-- Change SSH port interactively
+- Change SSH port with validation
 - Disable root SSH login (PermitRootLogin no)
 - Auto firewall rule for new SSH port (UFW)
 - Backup of sshd_config